yastn/yastn/docs/source/tensor/access.rst

 Direct access to blocks
 -----------------------

-Blocks of YASTN tensor can be simply accessed in the same way as standard dictionary.
-See example at :ref:`examples/tensor/init:Direct access to blocks`.
+Blocks of a YASTN tensor can be accessed in the same way as a standard dictionary.
+See the example at :ref:`examples/tensor/init:Direct access to blocks`.

 .. automethod:: yastn.Tensor.__getitem__